jspm/jspm-cli/README.md

 To build with Rollup, we can use the `jspm build` command:

 ```
-jspm build test.js --inline-deps --production
+jspm build test.js --inline-deps
 ```

 > By default `jspm build` will build for the browser development environment.
-Use `--node` to build for Node.js resolution (not applying the package.json "browser" field).
+Use `--node` to build for Node.js resolution (not applying the package.json "browser" field, or similarly `--production` for the production environment).

 By default, jspm will automatically treat any `"dependencies"` of the project as externals, so `--inline-deps` will ensure lodash and babel are bundled into our build files.